franciskershaw/game-of-fives/README.md

 * [Gitpod:](https://gitpod.io/) Development environment where all the code was written.
 * [Google Docs:](https://docs.google.com/) Used for note taking and was where much of my readme was initially written.
 * Google Developer Tools: Used for debugging and testing of responsiveness across several screen sizes.
 Also vital to the testing of each game function as and when they were created.
-* [Google Fonts:](https://fonts.google.com/) Provided my site with the 'Fredoka One' and 'Dosis' fonts.
+* [Google Fonts:](https://fonts.google.com/) Provided my site with the 'Fredoka One', 'Patrick Hand' and 'Dosis' fonts.
 * [InVision:](https://www.invisionapp.com/) Used to create all of my wireframes at the beginning of the development process.
 * [removebg:](https://www.remove.bg/) Used to remove the white background from my favicon.
 * [JSHint:](https://jshint.com/) Checked my javascript code was valid and error free.